thomas-marquis/ytrack-python-1/subjects/Q01E01_hello_world/README.md

 # Hello World !

 Welcome to the python coding challenge !
-After thos four quests, you'll be an expert of this language ;)
+After those four quests, you'll be an expert of this language ;)

 ## Setup